briannarenni/fe-clock/README.md

 - (NEW) ⭐️ Settings Menu!
     - Background selection menu
     - Time format can be toggled between 12 and 24 hour format
+- (NEW) ⭐️ Setting preferences are saved into local storage
 - Fully responsive app layout
 - Dynamic theming based on the user's current time of day
 - A random and refreshable computer-based quote is shown on every load